Board development is a cycle that includes:

 - Getting together to socialize at a unique restaurant or coffee shop

-For skill-specific training and orientation, conduct regular surveys with board members to determine their training needs and plan accordingly.
+For skill-specific training, conduct regular surveys with board members to determine their training needs and plan accordingly.
 Training topics may coincide with trends and challenges facing organizations (e.g., fundraising or risk management) but should also focus on continuous learning required and related to board development and the organization’s specific governance structure.
 Also, look to evaluations and feedback from previous training sessions that board members rated as useful and valuable for training topic ideas.
 You may also learn what might be useful through your regular board evaluation processes.

 Other possible training topics for boards could include: